armaloba/wonga/README.txt

 Wonga.Producer is a project that simulates a producer that sends a message to a RabbitMQ message queue and prints the message to the console.

-Wonga.Tests is a project that contains unit tests for the Consumer and Producer projects.
+Wonga.Tests is a project that contains xUnit unit tests for the Consumer and Producer projects.

 Prerequisites
 =========================================